sashank-14/the_blink/README.md

 Provide step-by-step installation instructions.
 For example:

 1. Clone this repository: `git clone https://github.com/yourusername/the_blink.git`
-2. Navigate to the project directory: `cd yourproject`
+2. Navigate to the project directory: `cd the_blink`
 3. Install dependencies: `npm install`